agusevtec/eva-motors/docs/assets/.doxy/eva-motors/eva-motors/classevam_1_1_directional_motor.md

-Inherits the following classes: Driver
+Inherits the following classes: TDriver